Pair-VPR: Place-Aware Pre-training and Contrastive Pair Classification for Visual Place Recognition with Vision Transformers

 Pair-VPR Inference

 After training Pair-VPR, it can be used to first generate global descriptors for every image, then for a list of top database candidates, the top candidates can be re-ranked using Pair-VPR.
-A diagram of this process is shown below.

 Results

-We provide two variants of Pair-VPR: a performance version (Pair-VPR-p) and a speed version (Pair-VPR-s).
+We provide two variants of Pair-VPR: a performance version, Pair-VPR-p, and a speed version, Pair-VPR-s.
 The performance version has more top candidates and uses a ViT-G encoder.
 Both models achieve the highest Recall@1 result on the five benchmark VPR datasets, and the performance version is useful when accurate VPR is essential.
 The speed version allows for VPR retrieval with under 1 second latency.

 Qualitative Results